 To help you plan and prepare for your trek we have written a detailed gear list here.

-Trekking insurance is a must in Nepal.
-This is particularly the case in the Annapurna Region, which is, at stages, very remote.
-If an accident should happen that requires medical assistance and evacuation you will definitely want trekking insurance that can cover the costs of air ambulance and treatment.
+Climbing insurance is vital for the Royal Trek.
+If an accident or incident should occur that requires immediate medical assistance and evacuation you will most definitely want adequate trekking insurance that can cover the costs of air ambulance and treatment.